The Diploma in Languages

 Available languages include:

 - Chinese Studies

 - French Studies

 - Spanish Studies

-* Indonesian Studies, Italian Studies and Modern Greek Studies are taught by Flinders University staff at the University of Adelaide North Terrace campus.
+*Indonesian Studies, Italian Studies and Modern Greek Studies are taught by Flinders University staff at the University of Adelaide North Terrace campus.
+It is not possible to study these languages as part of the Diploma in Languages on its own.
 These languages are only available to students studying a degree concurrently at the University of Adelaide and are not available to graduates or students from other universities.